Fertility and Being Underweight: What Patients Should Know

 Weight is often an indication of how well a person eats.
 Those who do not eat enough or consume a healthy diet may be underweight, which is defined as having a body mass index (BMI) of 18.5 or less.
 As a result, they may not receive enough vitamins, minerals, and other nutrients to keep their body functioning its best.
 For example, patients who do not get enough iron may develop anemia and feel fatigued.

-Being underweight can also cause hormonal imbalances, potentially affecting ovulation and fertility.
+Being underweight can affect fertility and ovulation, and also cause hormonal imbalances.
 Some women who are underweight may experience irregular ovulation, stop ovulating altogether, or stop menstruating.
 This can make it difficult for some women who are underweight to become pregnant.

 Gaining Weight and Improving Nutrition May Help